Furniture (band): Subsequent projects

-From 1992, Tim Whelan and Hamilton Lee went on to enjoy success with their subsequent project, Transglobal Underground, a groundbreaking world-dance troupe with an ever-changing line-up.
+From 1992, Tim Whelan and Hamilton Lee went on to enjoy success with their subsequent project, Transglobal Underground, a world-dance troupe with an ever-changing line-up.
 Prior to this, they spent some time in the Ealing-based world music band The Flavel Bambi Septet, which also included various members of The Transmitters and other local bands.

 After the demise of Furniture, Jim Irvin joined Melody Maker as a journalist, writing under the pseudonym of "Jim Arundel".
-He subsequently became the founding features editor at Mojo, eventually becoming the magazine's senior editor and compiling the acclaimed book "The Mojo Collection" (the music bible which featured in the TV series "Gilmore Girls").
+He subsequently became the founding features editor at Mojo, eventually becoming the magazine's senior editor and compiling the book "The Mojo Collection" (the music bible which featured in the TV series "Gilmore Girls").
 Irvin has also continued with his musical career as songwriter, producer and occasional performer.
 In the early 1990s he formed the short-lived keyboards-and-voice duo Because with jazz musician Chris Ingham, recording one album (Mad Scared Dumb and Gorgeous, released on Haven Recordings in 1991).
 Working with the Domino Recording Company, Irvin set up the Dusty Company imprint and released an album by the band Clearlake (which he also produced).
 He also collaborated with the band Gay Dad, co-writing songs which appeared on their 1999 album Leisure Noise.
 In 2002 Irvin signed a new deal as a songwriter with Warner Chappell, initially specialising in dance music with acts Special Unit and Miami Ice.
-He has written songs for many acts, including David Guetta, Lissie, Simple Plan and Lana Del Rey.
+He has written songs for David Guetta, Lissie, Simple Plan and Lana Del Rey.

 Sally Still became a Melody Maker journalist at the same time as Irvin, writing under the name of "Sally Margaret Joy".
 She was later involved in promoting, encouraging and managing female underground rock acts (partially inspired by the Riot Grrl movement).
 Still has also written, and sung on, dance music records including "Better Than Perfect" by Miami Ice.

-In addition, Jim Irvin and Sally Still have maintained their own partnership and continued to write songs together.
-Their best-known collaboration is the Michael Gray international house music hit, "The Weekend" (with Gray).
+In addition, Jim Irvin and Sally Still have maintained their own partnership and continued to write songs together, including the Michael Gray international house music hit, "The Weekend" (with Gray).

 After leaving Furniture, Maya Gilder became a producer at the BBC World Service.
-She now lives in Australia.

 In the early 1990s, Sally Still and Hamilton Lee played as members of the band Catwalk (a musical project by the journalist Chris Roberts).
 They were both featured on the 12-inch single 'Damascus' (1991).

-An active fan forum, named "wrongpeople" after the band's album, has existed since 2002 on Yahoo, on which fans of Furniture discuss the band's music and exchange information and updates.